galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 ## Create heatmap of custom genes

 You may want to create a heatmap for a set of genes of interest, such as the 31 genes from the original paper using this dataset, Fig. 6b below.
 These 31 genes include the authors' main gene of interest in the paper, Mcl1, and a set of cytokines/growth factors, identified as differentially expressed in the luminal pregnant vs lactating cells by the authors.
 We will recreate the heatmap to show the steps.
 It also serves as a sanity check, to check that our results look similar to what was shown in the paper.
+For this we need the normalized counts which we can get from the limma tool.

 ![Fu heatmap](../../images/limma-voom/fu_heatmap.png "Fu et al, Nat Cell Biol 2015"){: width="50%"}